speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 #### Difficult Terrain
 The travel speeds given in the Travel Pace table assume unobstructed terrain.
 But adventurers often face narrow canyons, tight formations, or other difficult terrain.

-You move at half speed in difficult terrain—moving 1 foot in difficult terrain costs 2 feet of speed—so you can cover only half the normal distance in a minute, an hour, or a day.
+You move at half speed in difficult terrainï¿½moving 1 foot in difficult terrain costs 2 feet of speedï¿½so you can cover only half the normal distance in a minute, an hour, or a day.

 #### Activity While Traveling
-As adventurers travel on their starship, they need to remain alert for danger, and some characters might perform other tasks to help the group’s journey.
+As adventurers travel on their starship, they need to remain alert for danger, and some characters might perform other tasks to help the groupï¿½s journey.

 #### Deployment Order
 While traveling, adventurers want to determine who is deployed where.